fpyir/spookyaction/README.md

 # take a screenshot and save it.
 clickbox.screenshot(offset=(5,10), width=50, height=100)

 # read using the Google Cloud OCR.
-Not working currently.
 clickbox.read(offset=(50,100), width=100, height=50) # => returns a string of the characters read off the screenshot.

 ```